Corporate Governance | The Board | Chairman and CEO | Directors' Independence | Board Committees

 The committee's purpose is to assist the Board in: (i) providing an independent review of the effectiveness of the Company's financial reporting process; (ii) evaluating and determining the nature and extent of the risks the Board is willing to take in achieving the Company's strategic objectives and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems; and (iii) overseeing the audit process and performing other duties and responsibilities as assigned by the Board.

-In compliance with Rule 3.21 of The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Listing Rules"), the Audit Committee currently comprises the Non-Executive Chairman of the Board (James Mellon) and two Independent Non-Executive Directors, namely Julie Oates and Mark Searle.
-The committee is chaired by Julie Oates, who has the appropriate professional qualifications and accounting and related financial management expertise required under Rule 3.10(2).
+In compliance with the Listing Rules, the committee currently comprises the Non-Executive Chairman of the Board (James Mellon) and two Independent Non-Executive Directors, namely Mark Searle and Adrian Chan.
+The committee is chaired by Adrian Chan, who has the appropriate professional qualifications and accounting and related financial management expertise required under the Listing Rules.

 Terms of Reference of the Audit Committee can be viewed here.